- 43 units available

 The key is to start with a simple foundation and add just a few accents.
 Light-colored walls, neutral furniture, and streamlined storage keep things from feeling heavy.
 Then you can layer in personality with art, pillows, or plants—without tipping into clutter.

 Most of the time, yes.
-Many tiny homes range from 150 to 300 square feet, so a 400 square foot apartment actually gives you a bit more room.
+Many tiny homes range from 150 to 300 square feet, so a 400-square-foot apartment actually gives you a bit more room.
 However, the layouts are very different.
 Tiny homes often prioritize built-in storage, while city apartments usually require you to create your own solutions.

 Natural light, multifunctional furniture, and keeping it clutter-free daily all go a long way.
 Use mirrors to reflect light, choose lighter paint colors, and stick to decor that doesn’t overwhelm the room.
 Small design choices add up, and together they can make a studio feel more open.

-In unit laundry, Granite counters, Hardwood floors, Dishwasher, Pet friendly, 24hr maintenance + more
+In unit laundry, Hardwood floors, Dishwasher, 24hr maintenance, Stainless steel, Walk in closets + more

-In unit laundry, Granite counters, Pet friendly, Stainless steel, Walk in closets, Gym + more
+In unit laundry, Granite counters, Pet friendly, Parking, Stainless steel, Walk in closets + more